NicholasHallman/gg-chart/Future Features.md

  - Give gg-chart a break formatter that takes the current value as input and returns the formatted date (much simpler)
  - Give gg-chart a tooltip formatter that takes the point as input and returns the formatted tooltip string

-# Positions (5 - 13)
+# Positions (5 - ?)

 Better support for positions across geom types.
 Currently the only supported positions are `stacked` and `dodged` for bar charts which produce the stacked bar chart and dodged bar chart respectively.
 It would be useful for the default position to be `Neither` instead of `stacked` so that line charts can show multiple different data groups in one plot.
 E.g. Grade Trends in Learner Engagement

 AQ
- - Change the default pos to none
+ - Change the default pos to none (1)
  - Allow other geoms to render grouped data.
+(1)
- - Allow other geoms to render stacked data (stacked area charts)
+ - Allow other geoms to render stacked data (stacked area charts) (1)
- - Allow other geoms to render dodged data (dodged box and whisker plot) (???)
+ - Allow other geoms to render dodged data (dodged box and whisker plot) (?)

 # Accessibility

 Accessibility is crucial to our goals at D2L for helping the world learn.
 Part of that mission is making sure that everyone has the same access to information and it is our job to remove those barriers.
-Leveraging keyboard controls and screen readers is a goo first step to implementing accessibility in gg-chart to ensure compatibility with Highcharts.
+Leveraging keyboard controls and screen readers is a good first step to implementing accessibility in gg-chart to ensure compatibility with Highcharts which is used currently.

-### Stage 1 (5)
+### Stage 1 AQ (5)
  - Aria Labels
    - Chart component label will read the title, and names of the x and y axis along with any other groupings
      - `Time in Content vs Grade.
 X Grades, Y Time in Content`